PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Redeeming the refund

-After the payment channel expiry duration, Alice an get a refund for the contents of the channel by constructing a refund transaction.
+After the payment channel expiry duration, Alice can get a refund for the contents of the channel by constructing a refund transaction.
 This takes the anchor transaction output as its input and sends all the funds to her public key.
 The unlocking script for the transation is:

 ```
 <Alice's sig> 0